South Dakota Academy of PAs

 Leadership and Advocacy Summit is held in Arlington, Virginia each year.
 The purpose may include introducing legislative issues to attendees from the constituent chapters.
 At that meeting, representatives from each state may visit on Capitol Hill with the Senators and Representatives from their home state to identify issues of pertinence to the Physician Assistant (PA)Profession.
 SDAPA will send two representatives to the LAS meeting each year.
 When possible, the President-Elect and one other member, officer, board member or committee chairperson will be considered.

+When funding is available, one student member shall also be sent to LAS.
+The student will be chosen after consultation with the student advisor and the student association.
 Funding for LAS includes registration fee(s), travel/airfare and housing.
 Meals are reimbursed at a per diem rate as per federal registry.
 When possible, arrange airfare in advance of 21 days to allow for the lowest rates available.
 Meeting registration should be sent in advance to arrange for the lowest possible rate.

 Reviewed/Updated: 03/2017, 2-18-99, 10/28/98